Itineraries

 4. National Gallery of Ireland

 Just a short walk away, the National Gallery of Ireland offers free admission and a variety of family-friendly resources, including art packs for children.
-Take a stroll through the gallery, where kids can spot famous artworks and participate in fun art activities.
+Take a potter through the gallery, where kids can spot famous artworks and participate in fun art activities.
+There's a cute Creative Corner for younger kinds to draw and colour.
+They also run lots of family friendly tours and activities so keep an eye on What's On.

 5. Lunch at The National Gallery of Ireland

-The light-filled, welcoming spot is perfect for a relaxed lunch.
-With a menu featuring fresh salads, sandwiches, soups, and a selection of delicious pastries, there's something for everyone—even the pickiest eaters.
-Highchairs are available, making it a convenient stop for families with young children, and the café's cozy atmosphere provides a nice break after exploring the gallery’s exhibits.
+This light-filled, welcoming spot is perfect for an easy family lunch.
+With a menu featuring fresh salads, sandwiches, soups, and a selection of delicious pastries, there's something for everyone.

 6. Merrion Square Playground and Oscar Wilde Statue

-Head over to Merrion Square, where kids can play in the park’s excellent playground while parents admire the famous Oscar Wilde statue and other sculptures around the square.
+Head over to Merrion Square, where kids can play in the park’s super adventure playground while parents admire the famous Oscar Wilde statue and other sculptures around the square!

 For a fun and unique tour of the city, hop on the Viking Splash Tour.
-This amphibious vehicle takes families through Dublin’s streets and canals, with guides dressed as Vikings, adding plenty of humor and historical anecdotes.
-The tour is exciting for kids and offers a quirky way to learn about Dublin’s history.
+This amphibious vehicle takes families through Dublin’s streets and canals, with guides dressed as Vikings, adding plenty of humour and historical anecdotes.
+The tour is great fun for kids and offers a quirky way to learn about Dublin’s history!
+Book in advance as tickets sell out.

 8. Dinner at Dunne & Crescenzi

 Wrap up your day with an Italian feast at Dunne & Crescenzi on Frederick Street.
-This family-friendly restaurant is a perfect place to unwind after a busy day.
-Kids will love the pasta and pizza options, and adults can enjoy classic Italian specialties, from risottos to fresh salads.
-It’s a delightful way to end your day in Dublin!
+This family-friendly restaurant is a perfect for kids whol will love the pasta and pizza options, and adults can enjoy classic Italian specialties, from risottos to fresh salads.

 Optional Evening Treat!
 Finish your adventure with a stop at Murphy’s Ice Cream, where kids can try fun Irish-inspired flavours like Irish coffee, caramelised brown bread, or Dingle sea salt.
 Yum!